Home » Breakfast & Brunch » Western Omelet Quiche

 Instructions

 • Preheat the oven to 375°F. Prick the bottom of a frozen pie shell using a fork.
-Bake for 5 minutes.
+Bake in preheated oven for 5 minutes.
 Set aside.

 • In a small skillet melt the butter.
-Cook the sliced green onion, green pepper and red pepper until softened around 2-3 minutes.
+Cook the green onion, green bell pepper and red bell pepper on medium heat until softened, around 2-3 minutes.

-• Pour 1/2 over the first layer of ham and cheese then repeat ham, cheese and custard.
+• Pour 1/2 of the egg mixture over the first layer of ham and cheese then repeat layers.
+Ham, cheese and egg custard.

-• Place onto a baking sheet and place into the oven.
+• Place quiche onto a baking sheet and transfer to the oven.
 Bake for 10 minutes.

-• Lower the oven temperature to 350°F and continue to cook for an additional 30-40 minutes.
+• Lower the oven temperature to 350°F. Continue to bake for an additional 30-40 minutes or until the center is set when the pan is gently shaken.

-• Rest on a cooling rack for at least 30 minutes before serving.
+• Let stand and cool on a wire rack for at least 20 minutes before slicing and serving.

 Notes

-• When using a homemade pie crust, dock the bottom with a fork and blind bake with pie weights for 8 minutes then proceed with the recipe.
+• Pie Crust – You can use a refrigerated pie crust, a frozen pie crust or a homemade pie crust for this quiche recipe.
+When using a homemade pie crust, dock the bottom with a fork and blind bake with pie weights for 8 minutes then proceed with the recipe.

-• There’s no need to thaw a frozen pie crust prior to filling and baking.
+• No Need to Thaw the Pie Shell – There’s no need to thaw a frozen pie crust prior to filling and baking

 Nutrition